 4 The Department’s accounting officer’s specific accountabilities and responsibilities as Principal Accounting Officer (“PAO”)

-4.1 The PAO is responsible for advising the responsible Minister as to:
+4.1 The PAO is accountable to Parliament for the issue of any grant to the NNL.
+The PAO is also responsible for advising the responsible Minister as to:

 4.2 The PAO is also responsible for ensuring arrangements are in place in order to:

 • monitor NNL’s activities;